LaithAlwani/weather-dashboard/README.md

 * 5 day weather conidtions
 * the name of the city will be added to recnet seach list which displays a users last 5 recent searches

-Current weather diplays the following"
+Current weather diplays the following:
 * city name and current forecast
 * todays date
 * current temperture